Id Tech: id Tech 6

 Used for Doom released on May 13, 2016.
 While the engine uses some of the features from id Tech 5, id has also added support for Vulkan rendering.
 Development of the renderer is led by Tiago Sousa, who had previously worked on CryEngine, following previous technical director John Carmack's resignation in 2013. id Tech 6 was also used in Wolfenstein II: The New Colossus (2017), and Wolfenstein: Youngblood (2019) again by MachineGames.
 It was not used for Quake Champions however, which combined id Tech features with the Saber3D Engine.

 id Tech 7

 At QuakeCon 2018, id Software announced the release of a new game in the Doom franchise called Doom Eternal.
 Powered by the id Tech 7 engine, Doom Eternal was released on March 20, 2020.
 The new engine is capable of delivering an increase in geometric detail without drops in frame-rate vs. id Tech 6.
 On PC, id Tech 7 supports Vulkan rendering only.

+id Tech 8

+At Developer_Direct 2025, id Software revealed gameplay details and the PC specifications for Doom: The Dark Ages, which is powered by their id Tech 8 engine and was released on May 15, 2025.

+The id Tech 8 engine increases the maximum number of on-screen enemies and supports path tracing and realistic game physics, featuring destructible environments.
+It is the first generation of id Tech engine that requires dedicated raytracing-enabled hardware, primarily due to the lighting to be fully raytraced global illumination.